-• Candidates Seeking Option 6 Alternative Route:
+- Candidates Seeking Option 6 Alternative Route: - Successfully complete the Praxis Core Academic Skills for Educators (CASE): Reading (156), Writing (162), Mathematics (150) exams OR Graduate Record Exam: Verbal Reasoning

-- o Successfully complete the Praxis Core Academic Skills for Educators (CASE): Reading (156), Writing (162), Mathematics (150) exams OR Graduate Record Exam: Verbal Reasoning (150), Quantitative Reasoning (143), and Analytical Writing (4.0).
-Scores are good for five (5) years from the test date. - o In addition to meeting the above admission criteria, Option 6 candidates must provide a letter from their district indicating that they have been hired or will be hired pending processing of the TCTP.
+(150), Quantitative Reasoning (143), and Analytical Writing (4.0).
+Scores are good for five (5) years from the test date.

+In addition to meeting the above admission criteria, Option 6 candidates must provide a letter from their district indicating that they have been hired or will be hired pending processing of the TCTP.
 A mentoring plan will be developed once the candidate has been admitted and receipt of employment letter.
 Mentoring plan requires 10 hours of direct observation from a University Mentor and participation from the candidate's district through a district assigned mentor who will complete 5 hours of direct observation and support.
 Mentoring Plan is verified by candidate, University Mentor and District Mentor.

-School Media Librarian (P-12) Core......18 hours LIB 800, 801; LIB 802, 805; LIB 821, EPY 869.
-Candidates selecting a teacher leader endorsement onto
+School Librarian (P-12) Core......18 hours LIB 800, 801; LIB 802, 805; LIB 821, EPY 869.
 Candidates selecting a teacher leader endorsement option will replace EPY 869 with ETL 805.